 Perhaps after 50 years of berating Americans to keep a budget…showing them multiple compound-interest charts…and lecturing them about why buying bananas in packs of 50 is CRITICAL TO FINANCIAL SUCCESS!!….perhaps it’s not “trying harder” that will work.
 Perhaps budgets just don’t work.

-What to do instead: Automate your finances and get on with your life.
+What to do instead: Automate Your Finances

 UNCONVENTIONAL TRUTH #3.
 Big Wins beat frugality